Why AI in marketing is only as good as the person who asks it

 AI can do many things today: write, analyze, design, plan.
 But it doesn’t think – it reacts.
 The result depends less on the technology than on the people who use it.

 Many see AI as a shortcut, as something that replaces work.
-But if you want results that have substance,
+But if you want results that have substance, you need something else: clarity.
+Because AI can only answer precisely if you ask precisely.

 1. good prompts start with good thinking